 More details about the Changi Village Hotel are available here

-Buses will be provided at no additional cost from the Changi Village Hotel on Wednesday afternoon at 3.30pm and Thursday and Friday morning at 8.30am, travelling to the Overseas Family School.
+Buses will be provided at no additional cost from the Changi Village Hotel on Wednesday afternoon at 3.00pm and 3.15pm, as well as Thursday and Friday morning at 8.15am, travelling to the Overseas Family School.
 Return buses to the hotel will be provided at 4.30pm on Thursday and 4.00pm on Friday.
 There will also be a bus from the drinks reception at 7.00pm and 7.30pm on the Wednesday.
 The Festival dinner and social is also a short walk from the hotel.

 During registration, you will be asked whether you intend to stay at the recommended hotel and whether you would like to use the buses.
 Buses will leave on time and will not wait for latecomers.